temporalio/documentation/docs/php/testing.md

 The problem may occur when your Workflow depends on some time changes: it waits for timeout or some other conditions.
 In unit tests we don't want to waste time waiting for timeouts.
 Thus, by default, the test server starts with

 a _"time-skipping"_ option.
-It means that if the workflow has a timer, the server doesn't wait for it and continues immediately.
-For example, when testing such a workflow the test server will not wait for a minute:
+It means that if the Workflow has a timer, the server doesn't wait for it and continues immediately.
+For example, when testing such a Workflow the test server will not wait for a minute:

 ```php
 #[WorkflowInterface]